aleemcummins/home-assistant-thread-guide/README.md

     USB2B --> THREAD[Sonoff ZBDongle-E<br>Thread Radio]
 ```

-## Why This Matters
+### Why This Layout Is Recommended

-• USB 3 ports can introduce **electromagnetic interference in the 2.4 GHz spectrum**
+• **USB 3 ports can introduce electromagnetic interference in the 2.4 GHz spectrum**
-• Both **Zigbee and Thread operate on 2.4 GHz**
+• Both **Zigbee and Thread operate on 2.4 GHz radio frequencies**
-• Placing radios on **USB 2 ports reduces interference and improves stability**
+• Using **USB 2 ports for radio dongles reduces interference and improves stability**

-## Best Practice
+### Best Practice

-Use **short USB extension cables** for radio dongles so they are not directly attached to the Raspberry Pi.
+Use **short USB extension cables** for radio dongles rather than plugging them directly into the Raspberry Pi.

-Benefits:
+Benefits include:

-• Reduces RF interference
+• reduced RF interference
-• Improves wireless signal strength
+• improved signal strength
-• Avoids USB electrical noise near the radios
+• less electrical noise from the host device

 For SSD enclosures connected to USB 3 ports, ensure cables are **USB 3.0 certified** to avoid performance or I/O errors.

----

 # Use USB Extension Cables